instructr13/pui-portable/README.md

 ./gradlew assemble
 ```

+All built JARs will be stored to `build/libs`.

 ## Running example application

 You don't need to have Processing installed, just run this command and run the built jar file: